Engineering Consulting Contract: Everything You Need to Know

 You should also be prepared to discuss compensation.
 Most engineering consultants are paid an hourly rate instead of an annual salary.
 When you first talk to a technical recruiter, decide on an hourly rate that is competitive for your skill set.
 You can use an annual number to calculate your ideal hourly rate.
 Some consulting firms also offer insurance and retirement benefits in addition to an hourly rate, but this isn't the case everywhere.

 If you need help with an engineering consulting contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.